 As indicated above, the distribution, or possession with intent to distribute in the public park, or within 500 feet of it, is actually considered to be a separate offense from the distribution itself, or the intent to distribute.
 When the amount of marijuana is one ounce or more, New Jersey defines this separate offense to be a second degree crime.
 Upon conviction, a sentence to state prison becomes a virtual certainty.
 The normal New Jersey State Prison term upon conviction for a second degree crime is five to ten years.
 Under some circumstances, this normal range can be doubled.
 When the amount of marijuana distributed or intended for distribution in the New Jersey park area is less than one ounce, it becomes a third degree crime.
 The normal prison exposure in that situation is three to five years.

-Allan Marain and Norman Epting, Jr. are New Jersey marijuana lawyers.
-They have successfully representing numerous clients who faced public park-related marijuana charges.
-They are available to discuss your situation in a no-charge no-obligation office conference.
-Call them!
+Allan Marain is a New Jersey marijuana lawyer.
+He has successfully representing numerous clients who faced public park-related marijuana charges.
+He is available to discuss your situation in a no-charge no-obligation office conference.
+Call him!

 Allan Marain |